rail-pay/rail/packages/default-join-server/README.md

 ## Join requests

-The join request payloads are expected to contain an additional key `secret`, containing a valid app secret previously added to the data union via the `/secrets/create` endpoint.
+The join request payloads are expected to contain an additional key `secret`, containing a valid app secret previously added to the vault via the `/secrets/create` endpoint.

 An example join request: